Connor Barth

-Early years
+Early life

 Barth learned to kick under the tutelage of Brian Cardone in Wilmington, North Carolina.
 Barth was named to the first-team high school All-America by USA Today during his prep career at John T. Hoggard High School in Wilmington.
 He played in the U.S. Army All-American Bowl, where he was named the top kicker in the combine.
 He was selected to the inaugural EA Sports High School All-America Team.
 Out of high school, Barth was considered one of the best kickers in the country by most recruiting services.
 He set the North Carolina state record for field goals in a season and career with 38.
 The Charlotte Observer ranked him among the top 25 overall players in the state of North Carolina.
 In 2002, he had a string of 40 consecutive extra points.
 Playing as a punter and a kicker, Barth made 11 of 14 field goals that year.
 He also was 53 of 54 on extra point attempts as a Junior.
 He kicked 75 percent of his kickoffs into the end zone.
 As a punter, he punted 42 times for a 38.2-yard average.

 College career

 In 2004, as a freshman at the University of North Carolina at Chapel Hill, Barth was named second-team freshman All-America by the Rivals.com recruiting network.
 He was also an honorable-mention All-ACC member.
 In 2004, he made 14 of 18 field goals and 35 of 37 extra point attempts.
 He is well known for a 42-yard game-winning field goal as time expired against #3 Miami.
 He made his first career field goal on a 22-yard attempt at Virginia.

 In 2005, as a sophomore, Barth made 11 of 21 field goals.
 He struggled throughout the season, but connected on eight of his last ten field goal attempts.

 In 2006, as a junior, Barth made all 10 field goal attempts and 24 of 26 extra points.
 He was the only kicker in the country with a perfect field goal percentage.
 In a game against North Carolina State, Barth made a 54-yarder that was his career best and tied for the second-longest in school history.

 In 2007, as a senior, Barth made 19 of 22 field goals and 30 of his final 33 attempts, dating back to his sophomore season.
 He earned first-team All-ACC honors from Rivals.com and honorable mention all-conference honors from the Associated Press.
-Against Miami, Barth kicked a career-high four field goals in the 33-27 win and was named the ACC special teams player of the week.
+Against Miami, Barth kicked a career-high four field goals in the 33–27 win and was named the ACC special teams player of the week.
 He graduated UNC with a Communications major.